 - Employees who are well but who have a sick family member at home with COVID-19 should notify their supervisor and refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

 - If an employee is confirmed to have COVID-19, employers should inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).
 Employees exposed to a co-worker with confirmed COVID-19 should refer to CDC guidance for how to conduct a risk assessment of their potential exposure.

 - Provide work from home options if available for your business.

 - The CDC has provided new guidance on the use of face coverings.
 CDC recommends wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies) especially in areas of significant community-based transmission.

 It is important that individuals and organizations are receiving updates regarding the Coronavirus through credible information sources.
 Our website recommendations:

 - Visit Franklin Travel Information

 - Follow Williamson County Emergency Management through this website, Facebook and Twitter.

 The Tennessee Department of Health has also created an information hotline that is available from 10 AM to 10 PM central daily: 1-877-857-2945

-Beginning on Monday, June 29, The Williamson County Health Department drive-through COVID-19 testing and mask distribution site at the Williamson County Agricultural Center will be providing testing Monday through Friday from 8:30 a.m. to 12:30 p.m.
+The Williamson County Health Department (WCHD) continues to provide free COVID-19 drive-through testing and mask distribution for the community at the Williamson County Agricultural Center, Monday through Friday from 8:30 a.m. to 12:30 p.m.
 Read on...